UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_03reusing.md

 `/home/thibault/python-workshop-venv/lib/python3.8/site-packages/`, which is our currently active virtual environment.

-:::callout
+:::callout{variant="info"}
 The output of `sys.path` is probably different on your machine.
-It depends on many factors, like your operating system, your version of Python, the location of your current active Python environment.
+It depends on many factors;
+such as your operating system, your version of Python, and the location of your current active Python environment.
 :::